DebbieIsMyName/simpleChess/README.md

 # simpleChess
 Simple executable jar to create chess board with movable pieces

-To run download chess.jar file then execute in command line.
+To run first download then run in command line.

 Command to execute: $ java -jar chess.jar